harris-junseo-lee/harris-junseo-lee.github.io/_pages/ReadingGroupFall25.md

 - The reading group will be conducted primarily via Zoom.
 In-person sessions may be organized when necessary.
 - All participants are required to attend every session, regardless of whether it is their presentation day.
 To ensure active discussion, cameras must remain on during class.
 - Each student is expected to give at least one paper review presentation during the course.
+- Presentation slides must be submitted to the instructor no later than the day before the presentation.
+Students who are not presenting are expected to read the paper in advance and prepare questions.

 #### Announcements
 - (Sep 25) The paper list has been released.
 Students will select their presentation topics on a first-come, first-served basis.